anarchyrain/sysplay/README.md

 `python sysplaycfg.py`

 After filling out the form, SysplayCFG will generate the configuration file in the same folder.
+Feel free to leave anything you want blank - some things may still display as a blank field, though.

 Then, you can run sysplay: